matthewkling/phylospatial/cran-comments.md

+## Resubmission

+This is a resubmission following the package's archival due to vignette build issues.
+This version addresses all issues that led to archival and the previous submission rejection.

+## Changes since archival

+* Fixed vignette builds to conditionally use suggested packages (tmap, nullcat)
+* Vignettes now build successfully when suggested packages are unavailable
+* Added CI testing with _R_CHECK_DEPENDS_ONLY_=true to prevent future issues
+* Added nullcat (now on CRAN) to Suggests for stratified randomization functionality

+## Test environments

+* local: [your OS and R version]
+* GitHub Actions (ubuntu-latest): R-devel, R-release, R-oldrel
+* GitHub Actions (windows-latest): R-release
+* GitHub Actions (macos-latest): R-release
+* GitHub Actions with _R_CHECK_DEPENDS_ONLY_=true: R-release

 ## R CMD check results

-0 errors | 1 warning | 1 note
+0 errors | 0 warnings | 0 notes

-* checking dependencies in R code ...
-WARNING
-  '::' or ':::' import not declared from: ‘nullcat’ 'loadNamespace' or 'requireNamespace' call not declared from: ‘nullcat’

-* checking for unstated dependencies in vignettes ...
-NOTE 'library' or 'require' call not declared from: ‘nullcat’

-Both of these are expected.
-The 'nullcat' package is an optional dependency available only on GitHub (not CRAN).
-The package functions gracefully when nullcat is not available, with appropriate requireNamespace() checks and informative error messages directing users to install it if needed.

 ## Reverse dependencies

-There are no reverse dependencies on this package.
+There are currently no reverse dependencies on this package.

-## Test environments

-* local OS X install, R 4.3.0
-* win-builder (devel and release)
-* GitHub Actions (macos-latest (release); windows-latest (release); ubuntu-latest (devel, release, and oldrel-1))